killermann/samk.blog/content/2020/enemy-of-your-enemy/index.md

 And you don't even have to do it on purpose.

 A lot of the most trendy "enemy of my enemy" stuff isn't planned — and likely couldn’t have been.
 Someone makes a thing.
 Shares it into the world.
 Then it just happens.
 Like a tsunami without warning.
 After that, it’s up to the creator to ride the wave.
 Surf or sit out.
 That’s the only say they have in the matter.

-And a lot of people choose to ride that wave for years — fueled and funded by the the friendship of enemy’s enemies for month after month — even if they never end up being able to create another one.
+And a lot of people choose to ride that wave for years — fueled and funded by the the friendship of enemy’s enemies for month after month — even if they never end up being able to create another wave.
 Maybe because they _know_ they won’t be able to create another one.

 But it would be understandable if someone thought that was their best bet.